kurekszymon/backend-learnings/README.md

 decided to present changes in a form of an mmo, where c# would be used as an simple api, where heavier task would be performed on the c++ side.

+- used automapper
+- declared proper models, controllers, services and dtos.

 ##  11/10/2023

 project setup c# with cpp/cli